More and more homeowners are adding value to their property – and lifestyle – by creating outdoor living spaces.

 14. Do you want to hide or enhance?
 Enlarge or reduce?
 A roof of light-colored asphalt shingles can make your home appear larger and draw attention to any positive features, while darker colors can hide imperfections and create focus.

 17. Still stuck for ideas or having trouble visualizing your choices?
-Check out how different asphalt roofing shingle styles and colors will look on various types and colors of home with IKO’s RoofviewerTM app.
-It’s free!
+Check out how different asphalt roofing shingle styles and colors will look on various types and colors of home with the IKO ROOFViewer® Interactive Shingle Color Selector Tool!
 You can even upload a photo of your actual house and try on different colors to see what will make your home look absolutely stunning, the envy of your neighborhood.
-Download your free app here and get designing right away.
+Try it here and get designing right away.
 To ensure complete satisfaction, please view several full size shingles and an actual roof installation prior to final color selection as the shingle swatches and photography shown online, in brochures and in our app may not accurately reflect shingle color and do not fully represent the entire color blend range, nor the impact of sunlight.

-IKO’s Roofviewer app is easy to use, quick to download and a real time-saver.
+IKO’s ROOFViewer is easy to use and a real time-saver.
 Best of all, it’s free!

 Location set to view all.